-Meaningful youth engagement refers to how youth should be involved in decision-making and policymaking processes in the United Nations.
-Engagements with youth will be considered meaningful only if they meet the established principles of meaningful youth engagement - that engagements: (a) are institutionally mandated, (b) are rights-based and safe, (c) have designated spaces available for youth to engage in the organizational work, (d) are adequately resourced, (e) are transparent, (f) are accessible to all, (g) are voluntary, (h) are informative, (i) have reciprocal accountability between organizations and youth and (j) include due consideration for diversity and inclusion and (k) ensure youth are partners.
-The details of each of these principles are available in the Youth2030 Scorecards for UNCTs and UN Entities.
+Meaningful youth engagement refers to how youth should be involved in decisionmaking and policymaking processes in the United Nations.
+Engagements with youth will be considered meaningful only if they meet the established principles of meaningful youth engagement - that engagements: a) are institutionally mandated, b) are rights-based and safe, c) have designated spaces available for youth to engage in the organizational work, d) are adequately resourced, e) are transparent, f) are accessible to all, g) are voluntary, h) are informative, i) have reciprocal accountability between organizations and youth and j) include due consideration for diversity and inclusion and k) ensure youth are partners.
+The details of each of these principles are available in the Youth2030 Scorecard for UNCTs and UN Entities.

 Drawing from the principles, the Youth2030 Scorecards for UN entities and UNCTs include indicators to measure if UN's engagement with youth is meaningful and to track progress.
-The indicators are set out across five areas:

-- Policies and processes for meaningful youth engagement in the UN, - Diversity of youth engaged by the UN, - Engagement of youth in UN's strategic planning processes, - Engagement of youth in UN's support to Governments/intergovernmental processes, and - Engagement of youth in UN-led projects and campaigns.
+The indicators are set out across five areas: i) Policies and processes for meaningful youth engagement in the UN, ii) Diversity of youth engaged by the UN, iii) Engagement of youth in UN's strategic planning processes, iv) Engagement of youth in UN's strategic planning processes and v) Engagement of youth in UN's and campaigns.
 The criteria for the above five areas are detailed in the relevant sections of the chapter below.